smithwrinch/Advanced-Visualisation-and-Computational-Environments/week7/README.md

 Having learned about the Cornell box (although this is primarily used to benchmark render engines) I made my own, consisting of 4 walls and 5 spheres.
 It gave a different effect to what I initially aimed for but I am pleased with the results.
 I thought omitting the back wall would bring focus on the colours and contents of the scene more but instead it supplied a darkness.
 It worked well for both of my gloomy scenes but I think a different backdrop would be necessary for happier/brighter scenes which kind of defeats the point of the Cornell box.
 It still gives off similar feels to my initial descriptions, however, so I will leave it like this.

 ### Part 2 - Create an environment that has a dramatic feel to it
-I created a simple sand environment with two different colour schemes.
-The first gives me vibes of tranquil and calmness in a paradisical light blue sublty mixing with an earthly light brown.
-The second feels like etc.,...........
+I created a simple sand environment with two different colour schemes to give two different effects.
+The first sets an impression of tranquility and calmness in a paradisical light blue sublty mixing with an earthly light brown.
+The second feels dangerous and uninviting, an environment that seems too hot or cold to experience.
+\
 \
 ![](img/nice.png)
 \